A Bayesian model of political support over time

 Polls are not created equally.
 They vary in sample quality, methodology, and sample size, all of which can introduce bias and noise.
 Instead of assuming that polls perfectly reflect public opinion, the model explicitly accounts for systematic pollster-specific biases.

 Each pollsters gets a set of adjustments representing how it tends to overstate or understate support for each party.
-When a poll arrives, the model takes the latent support on that day, adjusts it by the pollster's bias, converts it into probabilities, and evaluates how probable the poll would be under these assumptions.
+When a poll arrives, the model takes the latent support on that day, adjusts it by the bias of the pollster, converts it into probabilities, and evaluates how probable the poll would be under these assumptions.
 If it conflicts with expectations, the posterior distribution widens, and if it aligns well, the model grows more confident.

 Interpreting the results

-The final output is not a single number, but a probability distribution: a set of thousands of political support trajectories.
+The final output isn't a single number but a whole probability distribution: a set of thousands of political support trajectories.
 The more frequently a scenario appears in these simulations, the more probable the model considers it.
 As with any statistical forecast, the model relies on the assumption that the future behaves similarly to the past.
-Political life is famously unpredictable, and shocks can always occur, but by combining polls, history, and a flexible dynamic framework, this approach provides an assessment of the political landscape along with an honest accounting of the inherent uncertainty.